 Also, in situations where the employer did not provide sufficient consideration under Texas law, the employee may be able to get out of the non-compete agreement.
 For instance, if the employer offered a lump sum of cash as consideration, that is not considered to be adequate consideration in Texas, and the agreement likely will be unenforceable.

-Is the Non-Compete Agreement Reasonable in Scope and Duration?
+Is My Texas Non-Compete Agreement Reasonable in Scope and Duration?

 An employee also may be able to get out of a non-compete agreement if the restrictions are unreasonable.
 Above all, a non-compete agreement must be reasonable in all of the following ways to be enforceable: